Terms

 b. not a danger to Yourself or to the health and safety of others.

-12. You acknowledge that You must not participate in any Activities if you have any preexisting medical or other condition that may affect the risk that either You or any other person will suffer injury, loss or damage.
+physical) or other condition that may affect the risk that either You or any other person will suffer injury, loss or damage.

-14. You agree to report any accidents, injuries, loss or damage You suffer during any Activities to the relevant AHO before You leave any relevant venue in the manner required by the relevant AHO.
+14. You agree to report any accidents, injuries, loss or damage You suffer during any Activities to the relevant

 Privacy and Use of Personal Information

-15. The personal information that the AHO collects from You may be used and disclosed for the purposes set out in the HA Privacy Policy available at www.hockey.org.au/integrity and the privacy policy of the AHO, if any, including administering and marketing competitions, activities and other events; and the provision of hockey-related information and communication from AHOs.
+15. The personal information that the AHO collects from You may be used and disclosed for the purposes set out in

 a. general marketing and promotional activities related to hockey in Australia; or

-b. the administration of hockey in Australia (e.g., to assist in identifying and investigating prohibited conduct under the NIF or for use in disciplinary proceedings, including tribunal hearings)
+b. the administration of hockey in Australia (e.g., to assist in identifying and investigating prohibited conduct

 in each case without your further consent being necessary.

-19. If you do not wish to consent to your name, image and likeness being used for general marketing and promotional activities related to hockey in Australia, please notify the relevant AHO.
+and promotional activities related to hockey in Australia, please notify the relevant AHO.

-21. Where there is any overlap between these terms and conditions and additional terms applied by an AHO in accordance with clause 18, the additional terms prevail to the extent of the inconsistency.
+20. Where there is any overlap between these Terms and any additional terms applied by an AHO in

 Insurance and Membership Cancellation

-22. You become entitled to a level of insurance protection as detailed at www.hockey.org.au/play/registration-and-insurance.
-This coverage is limited and does not include all potential risks.
-You are strongly encouraged to review your personal insurance needs to ensure comprehensive protection while participating in Activities.
+include all potential risks.
+You are strongly encouraged to review Your personal insurance needs to ensure

 Parent/Guardian Declaration